Trump Gets His Man At The State Department

 So, the mood in the State Department is uneasy.
 The Trump administration nudged out several professional diplomats even before naming anyone to replace them.

 One example is Tom Countryman, a career foreign service officer who was acting undersecretary for arms control.
 He was on NPR's Morning Edition Wednesday, where he echoed a very powerful retirement speech he gave Tuesday to the State Department.
-He noted that State employees proudly serve in both Republican and Democratic administrations, and implied they are feeling sidelined now.
+He noted that State employees proudly serve in both Republican and Democratic administrations and implied they are feeling sidelined now.

-He also said something that directly relates to Trump (and perhaps even Tillerson.
+He also said something that directly relates to Trump (and perhaps even Tillerson).
 Countryman drew a distinction between business and diplomacy, and he seemed to dispute Trump's foundational view of America.

 "Business made America great, as it always has been," Countryman said, "and business leaders are among our most important partners.
-But let's be clear: despite the similarities — a dog is not a cat; baseball is not football; and diplomacy is not a business.
+But let's be clear: Despite the similarities — a dog is not a cat; baseball is not football; and diplomacy is not a business.
 Human rights are not a business.
 And democracy is, most assuredly, not a business."

 He added, "We want Americans to prosper, to sell the world's best food and the world's best products everywhere in the world.
 We want Americans to be protected and safe when they are abroad, whether they are missionaries, tourists, students, businessmen or (for those you have done consular work) the occasional false Messiah."